 I have to admit seeing a woolly mammoth, mastodon, or saber tooth tiger would be cool, but such efforts would not be without consequences and most of them would be negative, a few maybe in profound ways.

 Still a team has been working for almost a decade to make this a reality for a or more.
+What are the pros and cons of de-extincting woolly mammoths?

 Why bringing back woolly mammoths is a bad idea

 3. Deformed mammoths from the cloning process.
 We can’t assume the cloners would be entirely successful so there’s a good chance they’d make dozens if not hundreds of failed attempts.
-This would potentially yield developmentally screwed up mammoths or young mammoths who suffer and die.
+This would potentially yield developmentally screwed-up mammoths or young mammoths who suffer and die.
 Miscarriages would be common.
 This was the ugly pathway to cloning dogs.

 2. Advancing the notion that human cloning is acceptable too.
 Cloning the mammoths and the media feeding frenzy that would follow would make the public more accepting of cloning humans.
 I suspect we’d see accelerated attempts to clone Neanderthals as well, which to me seems inherently unethical.

 1. A serious threat to already endangered elephants.
-Mammoths were relatives to elephants.
+Mammoths were relatives of elephants.
 Practically speaking, the biggest problem I see overall is that the mammoth cloners would need to use many female elephants for the cloning process too.
 The world just cannot spare healthy female elephants for this purpose.
 No one has isolated eggs from elephants so major research on that with some mortality or loss of fertility to female elephants would be inevitable, but unacceptable in my view.

 Bringing back mammoths poses potential risks to elephants in other ways.
 They could easily be inadvertently contaminated in the lab during cloning with nasty lab-specific pathogens they could pass along to elephants.